lightbend/config/README.md

 Using `include` statements you could split this across multiple files, too.

+#### Optional system or env variable overrides

+In default uses of the library, exact-match system properties already override the corresponding config properties.
+However, you can add your own overrides, or allow environment variables to override, using the `${?foo}` substitution syntax.

+    basedir = "/whatever/whatever"
+    basedir = ${?FORCED_BASEDIR}

+Here, the override field `basedir = ${?FORCED_BASEDIR}` simply vanishes if there's no value for `FORCED_BASEDIR`, but if you set an environment variable `FORCED_BASEDIR` for example, it would be used.

+Object fields and array elements with a `${?foo}` substitution value just disappear if the substitution is not found.

+    // this array could have one or two elements path = [ "a", ${?OPTIONAL_A} ]

 ## Future Directions

 Here are some features that might be nice to add.